okozolin/CSS-shake-interaction/README.md

 ###The trick
 For this to work you need to do 2 steps in your code:

 1. HTML - Place the triggering element (the bar) first in the DOM.
-And, the triggered element (the notification) after.
-(Siblings HTML elements or Parent and Child)
+And, the triggered element (the notification) after (as siblings HTML elements, or as parent and child)

 2. CSS - Flip their display (rendering) using 'flex-direction: reverse-column' (This is the trick!).